flencrypto/mr-flen-music/README.md

 # Mr.FLEN Music Library

-A sleek, HTML-only music browser that unifies **Audius** and **SoundCloud** tracks for Mr.FLEN.
+A sleek, HTML-only music browser that unifies **Audius**, **SoundCloud**, and **Spotify** tracks for Mr.FLEN.
 The `/public` folder contains the minimal Progressive Web App:

 - Dark, glassy dashboard UI.
-- Unified search (Audius + SoundCloud) with playback restricted to Mr.FLEN tracks.
+- Unified search (Audius + SoundCloud + Spotify) with playback restricted to Mr.FLEN tracks.
 - Sticky player bar powered by the MediaSession API.
 - Installable PWA with offline shell caching.
 - Light/dark theme toggle across pages with preference stored in local storage.
 - Player supports mute toggle and keyboard shortcuts for play/pause and mute.
 - ReFLENgineered section listing all remix tracks.
-- New Releases section filterable by month, showing plays and likes per track.
+- New Releases section auto-populated with latest tracks and dropdown linking to month pages.
 - Track lists display play and like counts throughout the UI.

 ## Getting started

-1. Copy `.env.example` to `.env` and fill in credentials for SoundCloud, Instagram, X, Snapchat, and TikTok.
+1. Copy `.env.example` to `.env` and fill in credentials for SoundCloud, Spotify, Instagram, X, Snapchat, and TikTok.
 2. Serve the `public/` directory with any static host or open `public/index.html` directly in a browser.

 ### OAuth configuration